ales-t/rjp/README.md

 ## Output conversions

-By default, `rjp` will produce JSON-lines.
+By default, `rjp` will produce JSON lines.
 You can change that with a file conversion.

 ### TSV